 Ken Hirose (left)

 lives in Gunma Prefecture.
-He's always on his toes and will go anywhere in search of good snow.
-On snowy days, he likes to ski in Maiko and Nakazato.
+He's always on the move, going wherever he can in search of good snow.
+He especially likes to ski at Maiko and Nakazato when it snows.

 Ayumi Kitahara (right)

 lives in Nagano Prefecture.
-She splits her time between Kochi in the summer and Nagano in the winter, spreading the appeal of snowboarding and surfing.
+She lives a dual-location lifestyle, spending summers in Kochi and winters in Nagano, while promoting the appeal of snowboarding and surfing.

 Video / Yuki Murayama